 “And Saul knew that it was Samuel.”
 Saul was deceived.
-What Saul saw was not Samuel, but a demon impersonating Samuel.
-It is well documented that ghosts and apparitions impersonate the dead, and that is the situation here.
+Here in 1 Samuel 28:14, what Saul saw was not Samuel, but a demon impersonating Samuel.
+It is well known that ghosts and apparitions impersonate the dead, and that is the situation here.

 Tertullian is correct.
 Saul saw a demon.
 The demon in the medium at Endor did not have the power to raise the dead, but it, or other demons in the area, did have the power to impersonate the dead, which is what happened.

-The record is clear.
-Saul asked God about the future in several different ways and God would not answer him.
+So in summary, we see that King Saul asked God about the future in several different ways and God would not answer him.
 So Saul went to a medium who dealt with familiar spirits.
-Saul was deceived and sinning in what he did, and God did not give in to his desperation.
-However, a demon gladly fulfilled Saul’s desire and appeared as Samuel and gave a prediction that Saul would die, which came to pass.
+Saul was deceived and sinning in what he did, and God did not give in to his desperation; in fact, He could not since Samuel was dead.
+However, a demon gladly fulfilled Saul’s desire and appeared as Samuel the prophet and gave a prediction that Saul would die, which came to pass.

 “kneeled and bowed down.”
 This kneeling preceded bowing down to the ground.
 The two actions, kneeling and then bowing to the ground blended into one act of homage or worship.
 The common biblical way of bowing down before people or God was to fall to one’s knees and bow the upper body and face to the earth.
 Also, instead of “kneeled and bowed down,” the text could be translated, “bowed down and worshiped,” with “kneeling” being understood as part of the process of bowing down, and “bowing down” was the act of worship.
 The same Hebrew verb, shachah (#07812 שָׁחָה), is translated as both “bow down” and “worship;” traditionally “worship” if God is involved and “bow down” if people are involved, but the verb and action are the same, the act of bowing down is the worship.
 [For more on bowing down, see commentary on 1 Chron.
 29:20].